The Latest

-The Garmin GPSMAP 60CSx updated the now ancient Garmin 60CS with two important upgrades.
-First, the 60CSx includes the new SiRFSTARIII chipset, which has been getting rave reviews for its fast acquisition time and awesome coverage under canopy, in urban canyons and even indoors!
-Second, the 60CSx no longer utilizes the built in memory for MapSource maps, but loads them to a microSD card slot instead (the unit comes with a 64 MB card).
-This means you have unlimited map storage capability, plus you can use some of the newer MapSource software like City Select Mexico.
+The Garmin GPSMAP 60CSx updated the now ancient Garmin 60CS with two important improvements.
+First, the 60CSx includes the SiRFSTARIII chipset, which has been getting rave reviews for its fast acquisition time and awesome coverage under canopy, in urban canyons and even indoors!
+Second, the 60CSx no longer utilizes the built in memory for MapSource maps, but loads them to a removable microSD card instead (the unit comes with a 64 MB card).
+This means you have nearly unlimited map storage capability.

 Compare prices on the Garmin GPSMAP 60CSx